dhatchi711/wastemaster2.0/README.md

 ## Available Scripts

-In the frontend directory, you can run:
+From the "frontend" directory, you can run:

 ### `npm start`